 There are several important factors to consider.
 These include:

-- The type of coverage you need: Ensure the policy provides coverage for short-term and long-term disabilities.
+- The type of coverage you need: Ensure the policy covers short-term and long-term disabilities.

 - Your income level: The amount of disability insurance coverage you purchase should be based on your current income level so that your family is protected if you become disabled and unable to work.

-- Waiting periods: Different policies have different waiting periods before benefits kick in, so check this carefully before making a purchase.
+- Waiting periods: Different policies have different periods before benefits kick in, so check this carefully before purchasing.

 - Policy costs: Shop for the best rates available, and consider any riders or additional features that may add value to your coverage.